-Family Therapy for Adult Parent-Child and Sibling Relationships
+Family Therapy for Adult Children and Parents

 Sometimes the most challenging period in a parent-child relationship occurs when the child becomes an adult.
 To the parent, the child may feel unknown, distant, or cold.
 To the child, the parent may feel critical, unaware, and rejecting.

-How can we understand this disconnection?
+How can this disconnection be understood?

 The method of treatment is Emotionally Focused Family Therapy (EFFT), based in attachment science.
 The principles of EFFT are drawn from Emotionally Focused Therapy, an intervention that has a 70-75% effectiveness rate for repairing negative interaction patterns between loved ones.